apache/apisix-website/website/docs/general/blog-contributing-guide.md

 Each post can have more than one tag.
 The available tags and explanations are as follows.
 If none of the tags below fits, please leave a comment in your pull request, and we will handle it together.
 Please note that these tags and rules of applying tags could change over time.

-- **Community**: Everything related to community, for example, "How to contribute to an open source project without writing code?".
+- **Community**: content related to community, community activities, and version release tags, such as: "How to contribute to the community in a form other than code?", live broadcast preview, event preview, meeting content and project meeting content.
-- **Events**: Related to events, for example, live streams, event previews, meetups and project meetings.
-- **Interview**: For example, Dr. Yang Li interview, Summer of Programming interview.
-- **Practical Case**: Includes best practices to follow.
-This is easily confused with **Technology**.
-The content of the article determines which tag the post belongs to.
-For example, "Running Apache APISIX on the xxx platform" would belong to the Practical Case tag and "Apache APISIX vs Envoy" would belong to the Technology tag.
-- **Release**: Tag for release notes.
-Note that the release notes in blog posts are polished whereas inline release notes are written by developers.
-- **Security**: Security vulnerability notifications and methods to bypass security vulnerabilities.
-Currently there are [six articles](/blog/tags/security/), and they generally have CVE-xxxxxxx in its title.
+- **Security**: Security Vulnerability Notifications and Methods to Address Security Vulnerabilities.
+There are currently [six articles](/blog/tags/security/), and they all have the same title as CVE-xxxxxxx.
-- **Technology**: Technical articles.
-Should not be confused with **Practical Case** (see above).
+- **Technology**: technical articles.
+Needs to be distinguished from **Practical Case** (see above).
-- **User Case**: Posts about using Apache APISIX.
-Tell us how you are using Apache APISIX!
+- **Case Studies**: Blog about using Apache APISIX in the enterprise, let us know how you are using Apache APISIX!
+- **Plugins**: Blog related to Apache APISIX plugins.
+- **Ecosystem**: Content related to the surrounding ecology of Apache APISIX.

 Reviewers will help you find the right tags while reviewing your PR.